msarit/aritdev/_posts/2020-02-16-css-beat-js.md

 I thought so, and googled "limit sentence length to number of characters html css".
 I discovered the `ch` property, one of several font-relative CSS units. `1ch` is equal to the width of the zero ('0') character of the current font-family, at the current font-size.
 It is important to note that the `ch` value will change for different font-families.
 But considering that my team follows very strict typography standards, I wasn't worried about this potential variation in the `ch` value.

-I set the maximum width of the subtitle's container equal to `70ch`:
+I deleted the Javascript function and then, within CSS, I set the maximum width of the subtitle's container equal to `70ch`:

 {% gist 008bf63baaac95ff5af6d299a099f24d %}